Maryland Safe and Supportive Schools (MDS3) Initiative

-This Initiative builds on the State's 11-year Positive Behavioral Interventions and Supports (PBIS) Initiative, which has supported implementation of the universal, School-wide PBIS model in over 900 Maryland schools.
+This Initiative builds on the State's 14-year Positive Behavioral Interventions and Supports (PBIS) initiative, which has supported implementation of the universal, School-wide PBIS model in over 900 Maryland schools.
 Additional support and more intensive interventions are needed for high schools to provide a continuum of strategies to meet the needs of their students.
-The MDS3 Initiative provides the opportunity to meet this need to improve school climate and reduce discipline problems, bullying, and substance use problems through the implementation of multi-tiered interventions.
+The MDS3 Initiative provides the opportunity to improve school climate and reduce discipline problems, bullying, and substance use through the implementation of multi-tiered interventions.
 The data, coaching, professional development, and ongoing technical assistance provided through the MDS3 Initiative are designed to improve conditions for learning and, as a result, student achievement.

 What Does MDS3 provide?

-An online climate survey was developed by John Hopkins University in the winter of 2010 and administered to students, parents, and staff at all enrolled participating high schools in the spring of 2011 and 2012.
-This climate survey will be administered annually through 2014.
-Schools were randomly assigned to one of two groups: intervention schools or comparison schools.
-Upon completion of the survey in the spring, a climate profile score is provided for participating schools and is posted on this site, as required by the Office of Safe and Drug Free Schools.
+An online climate survey was developed by John Hopkins University in the winter of 2010 to be administered to students, parents, and staff at all participating high schools in the spring of 2011, 2012, 2013, and 2014.
+At the beginning of the initiative, schools were randomly assigned to one of two groups: intervention schools or comparison schools.
+Upon completion of the survey each spring, a climate profile score is provided for participating schools and is posted on this site, as required by the Office of Safe and Healthy Students.
 The intervention schools use their climate data to identify and prioritize specific needs for their school.
-Based on these needs, the schools select one or more interventions from a menu of Evidence Based Practice (EBPs).
-Sheppard Pratt Health System assigns Climate Specialists to each school to facilitate the implementation of those strategies with high fidelity.
+Based on these needs, the schools select one or more interventions from a menu of Evidence Based Programs (EBPs).
+Sheppard Pratt Health System assigns School Climate Specialists to each school to facilitate the implementation of those strategies with fidelity.
 The schools in the comparison group have access to the survey data and receive an annual honorarium for their participation.
-Finally, at the end of the grant period, the comparison schools will receive the training in the EBPs selected by the school.
+Finally, at the end of the grant period, the comparison schools will receive training in the EBPs selected by the school.